learn-co-students/studio-music-video-app/Pods/SCLAlertView/README.md

 shouldAutoDismiss: Bool // Set this false to 'Disable' Auto hideView when SCLButton is tapped fieldCornerRadius : CGFloat contentViewCornerRadius : CGFloat
+disableTapGesture: Bool // set this to true if adding tableview to subView
 ```